| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 footwear, gloves, hats or other articles used exclusively to cover

-(a) Any appropriate terms may be used on care labels or care instructions
+or protect the head or hands.
+423.2 Terminology. (a) Any appropriate terms may be used on care labels or care instructions

 so long as they dearly and accurately describe regular care procedures

-(b) any appropriate symbols may be used on care labels or care instructions,
+and otherwise fulfill the requirements of this regulation. (b) any appropriate symbols may be used on care labels or care instructions,

 in addition to the required appropriate terms so long as the terms

-(c) The terminology set forth in Appendix A may be used to fulfill
+fulfill the requirements of this regulation. (c) The terminology set forth in Appendix A may be used to fulfill

+tberequirements of this regulation.
+423.3 What this regulation does.
 This regulation requires manufacturers and importters oftextile wearing

 apparel and certain piece goods, in or affecting commerce, as "commerce"